 Evaluate The Skills and Resources Available

-Consider the level of collaboration and communication required
+Consider the level of collaboration and communication required.

 Assess the impact of time-to-market on the project.

-If you’re racing to get a new feature or product in front of users before your competition, CI/CD will help you do that by allowing for quick releases.
+If you’re racing to get a new feature or product in front of users before your competition, CI/CD technology will help you do that by allowing for quick releases.
 It lets you get feedback faster and adjust based on user needs in real time.
 But if your project can afford a longer development cycle, and quality or security is the top priority, traditional development might give you the oversight to release a more polished product.

 CI/CD Transforms Your Relationship with Technology Providers

 In a traditional approach, you contact tech providers like DATAFOREST at specific milestones, during initial setup, or when major upgrades are planned, which can lead to longer resolution times and more complex support scenarios.
-With CI/CD, you're better equipped to maintain proactive communication with providers because you're continuously integrating and deploying their technologies, catching issues earlier and often needing specific support.
+With CI/CD, you're better equipped to maintain proactive communication with providers because you're continuously integrating and deploying their technologies, catching issues earlier, and often needing specific support.
 CI/CD allows you to quickly respond to users' needs by releasing updates and features based on real-time feedback.
 When using CI/CD, you're more likely to need API support, integration assistance, and guidance on automation best practices from your providers rather than troubleshooting help.
 Traditional approaches might require more project-based support during big releases, while CI/CD needs more frequent but focused interactions around specific features or integrations.
 Please complete the form, and let's decide which approach is more suitable for your business.

 Explain what CI/CD is in DevOps.